 Once you have signed up for QuickBooks Simple Start the first thing to do is to connect your business bank accounts and credit cards.
 Once connected, all transactions going forward will immediately be imported, saving you lots of time manually inputting information.
 You can also import past transactions from up to 90 days ago.

+From the QuickBooks online Dashboard, select the Business Overview tab along on the top.
 On the right-hand side, click the button, Connect Account, shown below with the big pink arrow!

 Once you click the button, it will bring up this screen for linking to your financial account.
 Simply type in the name of your bank or credit card company.
 You will follow prompts to enter your login information.
 If given the chance to import data from the past, go as far back as you need.

 Do this same process for all of your business bank accounts; including checking accounts, credit cards, or PayPal accounts.
+If you need a little more visual help on this process, watch this video on how to connect a new financial account to QuickBooks Online.

 QuickBooks will begin to import transactions from these accounts.